storesafe/cordova-sqlite-storage/README.md

 - Windows version fails with an error in case an `undefined` SQL parameter argument value is used.
 - Known issue(s) with of certain ASCII/UNICODE characters as described below.
 - Boolean `true` and `false` values are handled by converting them to the "true" and "false" TEXT string values, same as WebKit Web SQL on Android and iOS.
 This does not seem to be 100% correct as discussed in: [litehelpers/Cordova-sqlite-storage#545](https://github.com/litehelpers/Cordova-sqlite-storage/issues/545)
-- Certain errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code 5 (SQLError.SYNTAX_ERR) on Android/iOS/macOS.
-This happens to be the case for WebKit Web SQL (Android/iOS).
-- A number of uncategorized errors are reported with error code 5 (SQLError.SYNTAX_ERR) on Android/iOS/macOS by both WebKit Web SQL and this plugin.
+- A number of uncategorized errors such as CREATE VIRTUAL TABLE USING bogus module are reported with error code 5 (SQLError.SYNTAX_ERR) on Android/iOS/macOS by both (WebKit) Web SQL and this plugin.
 - Issues with error code on Windows as well as Android with the `androidDatabaseImplementation: 2` setting described below.
 - In case of an issue that causes an API function to throw an exception (Android/iOS WebKit) Web SQL includes includes a code member with value of 0 (SQLError.UNKNOWN_ERR) in the exception while the plugin includes no such code member.
 - This plugin supports some non-standard features as documented below.